 I pulled my buff over my nose and mouth to try and warm the air entering my lungs, my nose was bleeding, I couldn’t breath, my hands were numb with cold and my nose and lips were cracking.
 The wind was threatening to blow me away.
 The cold air attacking the nerve on my broken tooth.
 I was having fun now, this is what I was here for.

-I arrived at the summit, perfectly timed for the sunrise but not well timed for something else, I’d asked my guide if there was anywhere I could go to preserve what little remained of my dignity.
-He said there was a dip beyond Uhuru Peak, and so my race to the toilet began.
-There was no shelter but the dip did at least provide me with a shred of dignity.
+I arrived at the summit, perfectly timed for the sunrise but not well timed for my bowels, I’d asked my guide if there was anywhere I could go to at least provide me with some dignity.
+He said there was a dip beyond Uhuru Peak, and so my race to the toilet began, overtaking everyone in sight.
+There was no shelter but the dip did at least provide me with a little dignity.
 Sadly the facilities on the mountain will only be getting a 2 star Tripadvisor review from me.

 The sun was rising into a thin strip of sky, above were thick dark clouds, below was snow and ice, as it entered the strip of sky the most intense red light reflected off the clouds and the snow to offer the most surreal sunrise I’ve ever seen.
 And then as quickly as it appeared it vanished, the dense clouds surrounded us and there was nothing.